 PIANO TUNING, REPAIR & RESTORATION

-The cost of a piano tuning is currently $110.00 (Some very old pianos where removing the dampers is necessary, like the square grands, have an extra charge)
+The cost of a piano tuning is currently $110.00 (Some very old pianos where removing the dampers is necessary, like the square grands, have an extra charge).
+If I need to travel for more than 30 miles, there will also be an extra charge for the trip.

 The cost could be $180.00 if a "double tuning" (a rough tuning followed by a fine tuning) is required to compensate for large seasonal variations in pitch, or if for some other reason the piano was not at standard pitch.